-- Standard & Poor's has taken into account the borrower concentration concern in its analysis. - The collections are transferred to the issuer account within 24 hours of receipt, partially mitigating commingling risk.
-In addition Standard & Poor's factored this risk into its cash flow analysis.
+- Standard & Poor's has taken into account the borrower concentration concern in its analysis. - The collections will be transferred to the issuer account within 48 hours of receipt, partially mitigating commingling risk.
+Standard & Poor's also factored this risk into its cash flow analysis.